evxiong/mp3-album-formatter/README.md

   moved to the root album folder.
 - The number of songs in the album folder must be <= the total number of tracks in the album.
-- Song file names <!--and/or existing track name metadata--> should be close to (doesn't need to be exact) their track names listed on Apple Music -- this is so that the script can match files with the correct metadata.
+- Song file names and/or existing track name metadata should be close to (doesn't need to be exact) their track names listed on Apple Music -- this is so that the script can match files with the correct metadata.